Chapter 8: Audio Abstraction

 High-Level Idea:

-• For every buffer where .playing == true:
+audio.buffers. - For every buffer where

-• It reads the next chunk of samples from the buffer’s .samples data (starting from .index).
+.playing == true:- It reads the next chunk of samples from the buffer’s

-• It applies the buffer’s .volume.
+.samplesdata (starting from.index). - It applies the buffer’s

-• It mixes these samples into a temporary mixing buffer.
+.volume. - It mixes these samples into a temporary mixing buffer.

-• It updates the buffer’s .index.
-If the index reaches the end, it sets .playing = false.
+.index.
+If the index reaches the end, it sets.playing = false.

-• Converts the final mixed f32 samples into the format the OS/sysaudio expects (e.g., 16-bit integers).
+f32samples into the format the OS/sysaudioexpects (e.g., 16-bit integers).

-6. Sound!
+mach.sysaudiotranslates this data and the request into the specific format/API call for the underlying OS audio library (WASAPI, CoreAudio, etc.). - Sound!
 The OS sends the data to the sound card, which converts it into electrical signals for your speakers or headphones.

 Simplified Sequence Diagram (Spacebar Press -> Sound Played):